Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Evaluating detection disparities

 \textbf{Fine-tuning yields markedly lower disparities.} Encoder models such as RoBERTa-\texttt{large} and DeBERTa-\texttt{v2-XL} reach $\Delta_{\text{FNR}} \approx 0.2$ and $\Delta_{\text{FPR}} \approx 0.03$, particularly with reweighted loss.
 Reweighting reduces FNR gaps but can slightly increase FPR gaps, indicating a tradeoff.
 Model architecture also matters: encoder models achieve far lower disparities than decoder-only GPT-2, and scaling further improves parity (e.g., RoBERTa-\texttt{large} outperforms RoBERTa-\texttt{base}).

 \textbf{Takeaway.} Prompting, even with larger models and few-shot examples, shows substantial per-axis disparities.
 Fine-tuned models, particularly with reweighted loss, achieve more balanced performance, although notable gaps remain.
 In additional analyses (in the appendix), we examined $F_1$ scores across the nine demographic axes.
-We found that certain targets, such as \nat\ and \phy, consistently have lower detection accuracy, which contributes to the observed disparities.
+We found that certain axes (\nat, \phy) consistently have lower detection accuracy, contributing to the observed disparities.
+Our results indicate that biases targeting certain demographic axes remain challenging for LLMs, irrespective of the method.